gwilku/jscan-docs/general/troubleshooting.rst

 	3. Go to JScan settings (cog, top-right corner) > ELM327 identification.
 All entries except ABS are adapter-phone communication.
 ABS is adapter-car.
 Any “false" values will indicate a possible adapter issue.
 	4. If it’s a new purchase use “Return and Replace" or similar method to get another device from the vendor.

+You may also try specifying explicitly, which module you want to query for the VIN.
+The available options are:

+- TCM
+- PCM
+- ABS
+- RFH
+- BCM
+- WCM
+- TIPCGW

 Connection lost - You will be disconnected from: Bluetooth